kubernautics/openshift/README.md

 ## Purpose:

-This tooling provides a common platform to quickly and seamlessly build virtual environments.
+This tooling provides a common platform to quickly and seamlessly build high impact education and development environments.

+## Inspiration:

-The original inspiration for this project came from endless hours of testing different virtual network building tools and strategies in search of a paradigm that meets a number of criteria included in the following.
+The original inspiration for this project came from a desire to have meaningful hands on expreince with a platform that represents the leading edge of modern systems engineering at scale.
+This design serves to solve for the frustrations and blockers encountered after endless hours of testing different virtual network solutions, architectures, and strategies in search of a paradigm that meets a number of criteria included in the following.

 ## Objectives: